On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids

 About the flip-flop shift operator $S_{ff}$, there is also no restriction to generalize it.
 The intuition behind this operator is to transfer energy between vertices in a dimension-per-dimension way.
 At a step, what is happening in one dimension for a vertex does not affect what is happening in another dimension for the same vertex.
 For example, in each step, a vertex $\ket{v}$ stores on its state $\ket{\Uparrow_i}$ the energy coming from the state $\ket{\Downarrow_i}$ of the vertex immediately following on the direction $\Uparrow_i$, and vice versa.
 Note that, for that dimension, the others do not cause interference.

-Therefore, all that is required for generalizing is to operate, dimension by dimension, as presented in Equation \ref{eq:flip_flop_pattern}.
+Therefore, the operator $S_{ff}$ can be generalized by acting on each dimension separately, as presented in Equation~\ref{eq:flip_flop_pattern}.
 That pattern of dimension-wise energy transfer simplifies an abstraction for a classical simulation.
-In each step, through a double for-loop, the implementation can replicate the operation in each dimension one-by-one for each vertex.
+In each step, through a double for-loop, the implementation can replicate the operation in each dimension one by one for each vertex.

 As before, the energy stored in the self-loop remains unchanged after an application of the flip-flop shift operator, i.e., $S_{ff} \ket{\circlearrowleft} \ket{x_1,\ldots,x_i,\ldots,x_d} = \ket{\circlearrowleft} \ket{x_1,\ldots,x_i,\ldots,x_d}$.
 Thus, no considerations are needed for generalization.
 As the space topology is torus-like because of the periodic boundary conditions, the shift operates mod $\sqrt[d]{N}$.